Tent pitching and Trefftz-DG method for the acoustic wave equation: The Trefftz-DG method for the acoustic wave equation

 Notice, however, that no CFL-condition or any other time step size restriction is imposed on the time-like faces.

-A mesh with space-like faces only, as the one in \Cref{fig:mesh}, is called a tent pitched mesh and can be obtained algorithmically as shown in \cite{MTP,WinterMTP}.
-It is built by progressively advancing in time, stacking tent-shaped objects on top or each other, each of them union of $(n+1)$-simplexes.
+A mesh with space-like faces only is called a tent pitched mesh. \ps{In the numerical experiments presented below, we generate tent pitched meshes by using the algorithm presented in~\cite{MTP} (see also~\cite{WinterMTP}).} The mesh is buit by progressively advancing in time, stacking tent-shaped objects on top or each other, each of them union of $(n+1)$-simplices.
 The main idea is that the tent height is chosen such that the differential equation is explicitly solvable in each tent.
-Therefore, the local maximal time advance at a spacial point has to respect the causality constraint, which corresponds to a \textit{local} CFL-condition.
-This allows to advance the solution tent by tent, not necessarily having to solve a global system.
-For independent tents, i.e. tents that are not on top of each other, the computations can be done in parallel.
+Therefore, the local maximal time advance at a spatial point has to respect the causality constraint, which corresponds to a \textit{local} CFL-condition.
+This allows us to advance the solution tent by tent, not necessarily having to solve a global system.
+For independent tents, i.e. tents that are not on top of each other, the computations can be done in parallel. \ps{We remark that, in the numerical tests, we observe no stability issues with tents pitched very close to the limit of the causality condition.}

 The set of all faces of our mesh,

 can be separated into two sets of internal faces